open-rcp/rcp/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+## RCP Project Specifics

+The RCP project is committed to providing a secure and robust remote control protocol implementation.
+As such, we take concerns related to security, privacy, and code quality particularly seriously.
+Contributors are encouraged to familiarize themselves with the security guidelines in our [SECURITY.md](./SECURITY.md) document.

+For questions about this Code of Conduct, please contact the RCP project team at community@rcp-project.dev.